Coptic Orthodox Church

 The Coptic Orthodox Church has been serving faithfully since its establishment by Saint Mark in the first Century AD.
 It is an Apostolic Church, founded by Saint Mark the Evangelist, Apostle, and Martyr.
 Saint Mark established the Coptic Church, also known as the Church of Alexandria (or the See of Saint Mark), which is one of the most ancient Christian Churches.
 Saint Mark is the author of the earliest of the four Christian Gospels, and is the first Patriarch of the Coptic Church.
 The Coptic Church has been blessed with outstanding leaders throughout the ages.

 The Church has been blessed with a succession of Patriarchs, starting with Saint Mark (1st Pope) to our current beloved Pope, His Holiness Pope Tawadros II (118th Pope).
-His Holiness was preceded by the late Pope Shenouda III (117th Pope, reposed in the Lord on March 17, 2012), who was preceeded by the late Pope Cyril VI (the 116th Pope of Alexandria).
-His Holiness Pope Tawadros II was enthroned to the see of Saint Mark on November 19, 2012.
-The name “Tawadros” is the Coptic version of the Greek “Theodoros”, the English “Theodore”, and the Arabic “Tadros”, all of which mean “Gift of God“.
+His Holiness was preceded by the late Pope Shenouda III (117th Pope, reposed in the Lord on March 17, 2012), who was preceeded by the late Pope Kyrillos (Cyril) VI (the 116th Pope of Alexandria).
+H.H.
+Pope Tawadros II was enthroned to the see of Saint Mark on November 19, 2012.
+The name “Tawadros” is a derivative of the Greek “Theodoros” which is similar to the English “Theodore” and means “Gift of God”.

 The Coptic Church is known for its numerous Martyrs throughout the ages, who have given their lives for the sake of Our Lord Jesus Christ.
 Just as the Lord shed His own precious Blood for our sake; the Church, His beloved, has shed her blood for His Name’s sake.
 Note that the word Martyr has been corrupted in recent times, by minority extremist factions who incite violence against others; but a Christian Martyr is NOT one who partakes in any form of extremist, violent, or terrorist acts.
 A Christian Martyr is one who is willing to die for the sake of their faith in Christ, without harming others.